 - For slaw, mix ingredients together in a large bowl and refrigerate until ready for use.

-- For chili, brown ground beef in a skillet over medium heat, then add chili seasoning, onion and ketchup.
-Simmer for 10 minutes until meat is tender.
+- For chili, brown ground beef in a skillet (ad) over medium heat, then add chili seasoning, water, onion and ketchup.
+Simmer for 10 minutes until meat is tender and chili is thickened.

 - To assemble burgers, spread yellow mustard on inside of buns.
 Place hamburger patty on bottom bun.
 Top with chili, then add slaw and onions.
 Close with top bun.

-- Insert a steak knife into top bun to hold burger together.
+- Insert a steak knife (ad) into top bun to hold burger together.

-Serve Carolina Burgers with extra slaw and chili on the side.
+Serve Carolina Burgers with an extra side of homemade chili and slaw.

 - Category: Sandwiches

 Like what you see?
 Be sure to subscribe to my NEWSLETTER so you’ll never miss a thing!

 I’d love to hear what you think about this recipe.
 Please leave a comment and *STAR* rating below…